-Once a horse has been entered to race, the only two permitted medications that may be given are Phenylbutazone and Furosemide.
+Once entered to race, the only permitted medications a horse may be given are phenylbutazone, furosemide and certain anti-ulcer medications.

-- 2 gm of bute may be given orally or by injection up to 24 hours before race time and must not exceed the threshold of 5 ug/ml.
+• 2 gm of phenylbutazone may be given orally or by injection up to 24 hours before race time and must not exceed the threshold of 5 ug/ml.

-- Bute is not permitted for two year olds.
+• Phenylbutazone is not permitted for 2 year olds.

-- No notification is required for using bute.
+• No notification is required for using phenylbutazone.

-- Stewards may grant a 30-minute grace period if a horse is late arriving to the track.
+• Stewards may grant a 30minute grace period if a horse arrives late to the track.

-- Furosemide is not permitted in two-year-old Standardbreds.
+• Furosemide is not permitted in 2yearold Standardbreds.

-- Request for removal from the furosemide eligibility list requires written notification by the trainer to a MGCB veterinarian no later than administration time of the subsequent race.
+• Request for removal from the furosemide eligibility list requires the trainer to notify a MGCB veterinarian in writing no later than administration time of the subsequent race.